GloGuldager/GDDataPipelineProject/README.md

 # GD Data Pipeline Final Project

 ## Project Description

-I am currently working as a DigiDem on the Minnesota Coordinated Campaign for the 2020 Campaign Cycle.

-In this capacity I work on the data team and have been asked to create a Flake Rate report for our field team so that they can track how many volunteers that are scheduled to do phone bank shifts actually complete these shifts.
+As a member of the Data Team for the Minnesota Coordinated Campaign for the 2020 Campaign Cycle, I have been asked to create a Flake Rate report for our field team so that they can track how many volunteers that are scheduled to do phone bank shifts actually complete these shifts.
 A general rule of thumb for flake rate is 50% of the people recruited for any event, phone bank, or canvass, will not show up as promised.
 The field team will be able to monitor this flake rate by week (current week is Saturday to today), region and organizer (eventually) so that they can better plan how many volunteers to recruit and monitor confirmation best practices.

 In addition, we will build on this report in the coming weeks to redo PTG goals and metrics based on newly defined regions and turf as well as other contact methods.